Manual Lymphatic Drainage (MLD)

 How does this pan out then?

 You make your booking online now and once you’ve finished the process, you’ll end up at a confirmation page.
 This page contains a link to a consultation form that you need to complete before your session.
 It also has the full address and directions to our therapy centre in Gidea Park, Romford.
-We’re just off Gallows Corner but we’re hidden away in the back so it won’t be a place you will have passed, so please do read these directions.
+We’re just off Gallows Corner but we’re hidden away in the back so it won’t be a place you will have passed, so please read these directions.

 Who will care for me?